guettli/django-and-third-party-js/README.md

 Con:

-* It is likely that you package you need was not uploaded yet.
+* It is likely that the package you need was not uploaded yet.

 # Gulp